 Having equipment and tools such as computers, email access, online conferencing and access to internal networks are needed not just to keep in touch, but to make sure that work procedures follow the normal flow.
-Of course, it’s also important to take in consideration not just communication tools but also time-tracking tools, such as workflow automation and shared documentation tools.
+Of course, it’s also important to take in consideration not just communication tools but also shared documentation tools.
 All of this to make sure that the work is held to the same standards and meets the same expectations regardless of the work site, home or office.

 Setting Communication Processes

 Ensuring daily and frequent communication between coworkers and the client is essential.
 When working from home, the combination of distance and lack of socializing can become a source of stress and anxiety.
 One way to counter this is by making sure that a normal work routine is met.
-Thus, it’s important that both coworkers and clients, besides using written communication platform tools like Slack, take part in video calls, ensuring that employees feel part of the meeting, can actively participate and give their opinions.
-This also means reviewing work together as a way to keep up to speed and equally important, maintaining high performance.
-This approach ensures accountability, engagement and the accomplishment of tasks.
+Thus, it’s important that both employees and clients, besides using written communication tools like Slack, take part in video calls, ensuring that employees feel part of the meeting, can actively participate and give give feedback.
+This also means reviewing work together as a way to keep up to speed and equally important, maintaining high performance, engagement and the accomplishment of tasks.

 Creating a To-Do list

 As we said earlier, the best way to tackle the many challenges of a home office/remote working is by being organized, and having a to-do list must be a top priority.
 There are many ways to optimize work through a to-do list: some people prefer a paper planer, others a standard notebook.
 However, we advise something more trustworthy that can handle more details, bigger and more complex projects and more importantly, that can be shared between coworkers and the client.
 At Nearshore Portugal, we use dependable and efficient tools.
 It's all about testing what works best for you.
 You can give Trello or Jira by Atlassian a try as they have great features, giving a helping hand in organizing work in all its different stages.